 Eyeless In Gaza just released Butterfly Attitude – a “sister album” to Everyone Feels Like a Stranger on the Downwards label (distributed by Veto) entitled Butterfly Attitude containing 5 new pieces on 12” vinyl (free Cd accompanies intial quatities, which contains 7 new pieces).
 It indeed sounds like the missing 1/3rd of Everyone Feels Like a Stranger.

-Ambivalent Scale has SOLD OUT all copies (1 Cd copy at the moment still in stock)!
+Ambivalent Scale has SOLD OUT all copies!
 Please try to order through an alternative source (not tried them myself, but what I found through a Google search on July 1st): Rough Trade; Norman Records; Boomkat; Chemical Records or order it directly from the distributor:

 VINYL + CD edition: 5 track, 12 inch, full colour 12 inch sleeve, with full colour inner sleeve (multiple images + complete Butterfly Attitude lyrics) and centre labels, PLUS flat-pack 7 track full colour on body Cd, packaged within the 12 inch sleeve, shrink-wrapped.